johiatt/Shuriken/README.md

 # Shuriken

-Uses a ray-cast intersection from the mouse to the ground plane to shoot projectiles.
+Uses a ray-cast intersection from the mouse to the ground plane to shoot projectiles. <br />
-Basic follow AI with animated flipping textures based on relative position to player.
+Basic follow AI with animated flipping textures based on relative position to player. <br />

 ![](images/unityProject1.png)